Advice On How To End A Friendship

 If you choose the "break-up" approach, be sure to do it in person.
 Communicating something as sensitive as ending a friendship through text or email is very impersonal and rude.
 Tell your friend you'd like to take some time to talk to her privately.

-Keep in mind that it is not necessary to tell your friend everything she has ever done to make you angry or frustrate you.
-If something significant happened that you can't get past, you may feel like it is important to tell your friend what happened that hurt you and how you feel like it was detrimental to the friendship.
-Unless you feel it is extremely important, however, simply stating that you don't feel like your friendship is beneficial to your own emotional well-being or conducive to your growth and that you feel like you both would benefit by simply stepping away is best.
+Keep in mind that it is unnecessary to tell your friend everything she has ever done to make you angry or frustrate you.
+If something significant happened that you can't get past, you might feel like it is important to tell your friend what happened that hurt you and how you feel it was detrimental to the friendship.
+However, unless you feel it is extremely important, simply stating that you don't feel like your friendship is beneficial to your own emotional well-being or conducive to your growth and that you feel like you both would benefit by simply stepping away is best.

-How To End A Friendship With Your Best Friend
+How To End The Friendship With Your Best Friend

 Where to Seek Help